Tsardines/fallout-terminal/project-worksheet.md

 Time frames are also key in the development cycle.
 You have limited time to code all phases of the game.
 Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.

+# Dividing the Game

+I divided the logic of the game into five areas:

+1. Attempts left
+- case/switch for different options (5 options: 4 for the attempts and 1 for game over)

+2. rowStarts

+3. Random chars

+4. Random words

+5. User guesses and correct letters

 Priority Matrix: 1.
 Important & urgent    2.
 Important but not urgent    3.
 Not important but urgent    4.
 Not important and not urgent

 | Component | Priority | Estimated Time | Time Invetsted | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |